Featured Image Credit: Photo by Greg Raines on Unsplash

 Name two truths about yourself and one lie.
 For example, you could say, “I used to have blue hair, I once designed a video game, and my aunt is a world record holder for women’s rodeo.”

-Your traveling companion will then have to guess which one of these is the lie and which one is the truth.
-And the fun part is that you can make your truth and lies as straightforward or as challenging to guess as you’d like.
+Your traveling companion will then have to guess which is the truth.
+The fun part is that you can make your truth and lies as straightforward or as challenging to guess as you’d like.

-This game is a fun way to explore your traveling companion’s personal history and find out unique and fun details about their life.
+This game is a fun way to explore your traveling companion’s history and discover unique and fun details about their life.

 Name That Song: Radio Edition